 There are two classes of annuities: fixed and variable.
 Fixed annuities are issued by insurance companies and offer interest for a specific time period (other benefits also).
 Variable annuities are securities sold by licensed security brokers, their products (variable annuities) have fees at several layers.

-Insurance companies, which issue fixed annuities, pay the insurance professional a finder’s fee (for finding you, which doesn’t come out of your investment).
+Insurance companies, which issue fixed annuities, pay the insurance professional a finder’s fee (for finding you, which doesn’t come out of your deposit).
 It comes directly from the insurance company.
 However, this is only true for fixed annuities.

 There are fees with variable annuities.